michaelbarton/bioinformatics-zen/content/markup/decomplected-workflows/longform/introduction.markdown

 ---

-I wrote a blog post four years ago called ['organised bioinformatics experiments'][1] which my method for maintaining computational projects.
-This approach described using databases to manage data and the Ruby equivalent of GNU Make to organising the *in-silico* analysis steps.
-I have been using this approach since writing about it, and several people have generously this post has influenced the way they work.
+I wrote a blog post four years ago called ['organised bioinformatics experiments'][1] describing my methods for maintaining computational projects.
+This approach used databases to manage data and the Ruby equivalent of GNU Make to organising *in-silico* analysis steps.
+I used this approach for a long time since writing about it, and several people have generously said that this also influenced the way they worked.

+In the last few months the way I have been influenced by [an excellent talk on computational complexity by Rich Hickey][talk].
+This talk lead me to spend some time time thinking how I construct computational workflows in my research.
+I have now abandoned my 'organised bioinformatics experients' and changed the way I work.

-In the last few months I have however changed the way I work and in this post I'm going to deconstruct the previous 'organised bioinformatics experiments' approach.
-I will outline what I think are the reasons for using this method and what are the disadvantages.
-In subsequent posts I will outline a different approach which I now use instead.
+In this posts I'm going to deconstruct what I think are the problems with my previous approach.
+In four subsequent posts I will then outline what I think is a simpler and therefore better approach for organising research workflows.

-I write this series with the aim of stressing the importance of organising projects for new bioinformaticians, such as those doing a master's degree or early in their PhD.
-I also hope to be able to highlight tools and approaches that may also be useful to more experienced bioinformaticians.
+Given the inspirations I recieved from Rich Hickey's talk I've named this series of posts as "decomplected computational workflows."

 [1]: /post/organised-bioinformatics-experiments/

-#### Reproducibility and Organisation
+## Reproducibility and Organisation

 First I'm going to outline a problem in computational research which is organising the files and steps in a research workflow.
 These essence of this